gsoft-inc/wl-squide/docs/getting-started/default.md

 We have built this shell to facilitate the adoption of federated applications at Workleap by **enforcing patterns** that we believe will help feature teams successfully implement a distributed architecture.

-The shell itself is a lightweight [API layer](/reference) built on top of [Module Federation](https://module-federation.io/), [React Router](https://reactrouter.com) and [Tanstack Query](https://tanstack.com/query/latest), with the goal of maximizing the strength of both libraries while interfering as little as possible with their functionality.
+The shell itself is a lightweight [API layer](/reference) built on top of [Module Federation](https://module-federation.io/), [React Router](https://reactrouter.com) and [TanStack Query](https://tanstack.com/query/latest), with the goal of maximizing the strength of both libraries while interfering as little as possible with their functionality.

 ### Module Federation